Creativity for Scriptwriters

 - Story ideas – the big ideas that will form the basis of a really strong logline/central narrative idea to your work.

 - Character – exercises that will engender the creation of unique and memorable characters.

 - Idea-generating techniques – we will explore in depth the sort of techniques you need to develop, the techniques that you need to be using endlessly as professional writers to kick-start new projects and to awaken your creative instincts.

 - Other Media – we will be looking at how you can use other media and unlikely areas of everyday life to access and consider universal story ideas.

 - Writing exercises – we will be doing instant writing exercises to unlock your creativity.

-- Inspirational Guest speaker – will talk about how he generates his ideas, and where his dramatic inspiration comes from.
+- Inspirational Guest speaker – I will be joined by the brilliant LISA CARROLL, graduate of the CHANNEL 4 SCREENWRITING COURSE, 2021.
+She will talk about how she generates ideas, and where her dramatic inspiration comes from.